etiennestuder/teamcity-build-scan-plugin/README.md

 1. In Slack, create a webhook and keep track of the created URL.

-1. In TeamCity, on the build configuration for which you want to be notified about published build scans, create a configuration parameter with name `BUILD_SCAN_SLACK_WEBHOOK_URL` and the value being the URL of the webhook created in step #1.
+1. In TeamCity, on the build configuration for which you want to be notified about published build scans, create a configuration parameter with name `buildScanPlugin.slack-webhook.url` and the value being the URL of the webhook created in step #1.

 1. Trigger your Gradle builds with build scans enabled.